LakeinLove/Mage-The-Awakening/Magic/Legacies/Legacy Advantages.md

 ### Ruling Arcanum

-Initiation into a Legacy confers an additional Ruling Arcanum, set by the Legacy’s creators.
+Initiation into a Legacy confers an additional Ruling [[Arcanum]], set by the Legacy’s creators.

-This normally raises an existing Common or Inferior Arcanum to Ruling Status, but in some cases the mage already possesses the Legacy Arcanum as a Ruling Arcanum.
-In this case, he develops an especially strong understanding of the Arcanum’s Mysteries.
-Every time she learns a new dot in this Arcanum she earns an Arcane Experience.
+This normally raises an existing Common or Inferior [[Arcanum]] to Ruling Status, but in some cases the mage already possesses the Legacy [[Arcanum]] as a Ruling [[Arcanum]].
+In this case, he develops an especially strong understanding of the [[Arcanum]]’s Mysteries.
+Every time she learns a new dot in this [[Arcanum]] she earns an Arcane Experience.

 ### The Mentor-Student Bond